 ln -s /usr/share/zoneinfo/America/New_York /etc/localtime

-Again, you can choose them as per your need.
-You can list the local timezones via the below commands.
+Again, you can choose them as per your needs.
+You can list the local time zones via the below commands.

 ls /usr/share/zoneinfo ls /usr/share/zoneinfo/America

 Set up the hardware clock, create a hostname, and enable the DHCP for the internet using the below commands in sequence.
 You can change